Hezcore-LLC/gabrious/COMPREHENSIVE_STUDY_PLATFORM.md

 **For Jewish Leaders**:
 "Generate comprehensive Torah study notes with commentary layers, historical context, and discussion questions for chavruta study."

-**For Academics**:
+**For Scholars**:
-"Analyze religious texts with depth modes from basic summaries to advanced scholarly analysis with cross-references and linguistic notes."
+"Analyze biblical and rabbinic texts with depth modes from basic summaries to advanced scholarly analysis with cross-references and linguistic notes."

 ### Website Updates
 - Multi-faith imagery